zavolanlab/RCRUNCH/README.md

 ### <span style="color:green">Splice-Junction-aware (transcriptomic) approach</span>
 If the user chooses the Splice-Junction-aware approach (which we call the "TR" (transcriptomic) for simplicity) of RCRUNCH, some additional steps are performed to identify reads that map across splice junctions.
 That is, after all the preprocessing steps, the remaining alignments for foreground (CLIP) samples are used to select the most expressed transcript isoform for each gene and construct a dataset-specific transcriptome.
 Then the genome and transcriptome alignment files are jointly analyzed to identify the highest scoring alignment for each read.
-Peaks are then detected either on the genome or the transcriptome (see RCRUNCH model), treating individual transcripts as chromosomes.
+Peaks are then detected either on the genome or the transcriptome (see RCRUNCH model), treating individual transcripts as chromosomes [NOT CLEAR TO ME].
 This approach allows for the detection and proper quantification of RBP binding sites in the vicinity or even spanning splice junctions.

 ### <span style="color:red">RCRUNCH model</span>